montagejs/collections/README.md

 -   `SortedMap(map, equals, compare, content)`: a collection of key value pairs stored in sorted order, backed by a sorted set.
     `SortedMap` is backed by `SortedSet` and the `AbstractMap` mixin.
+-   `LruSet(values, maxLength, equals, hash, content)`: a cache with the Least-Recently-Used strategy for truncating its content when it’s length exceeds `maxLength`.  `LruSet` is backed by a `Set` and takes advantage of the already tracked insertion order.
+Both getting and setting a value constitute usage, but checking whether the set has a value and iterating values do not.
+-   `LruMap(map, maxLength, equals, hash, content)`: a cache of items backed by an `LruSet`.
 -   `FastSet(values, equals, hash, content)`: a collection of unique values stored like a hash table.
 The underlying storage is a plain JavaScript object that maps hashes to lists of values that share the